Gregorio Cortez: Con Su Pistola en La Mano

 Cortez's story was adapted into a concept EP by black metal band Maquahuitl, titled Con Su Pistola en La Mano.
 The EP was released to streaming service Bandcamp on January 1, 2021, and was described as "a concept release going through the journey of Mexican outlaw Gregorio Cortez who evaded 300 Texas Rangers after killing 2 Sheriffs in self-defense.
-Becoming a local folk hero and legend in the Tejano/ Mexico boarder area."
+Becoming a local folk hero and legend in the Tejano/ Mexico border area."